Project details

 Project aim

-The UK live music industry has been criticised for challenges to inclusivity relating to a range of audience demographics and requirements, including accessibility for people who are Deaf or disabled.
-Increasingly live music events take the form of hybrid events which combine both in-person and virtual experiences (Linthicum 2021:2).
-Information Communication Technologies (‘ICT’) can be deployed to augment the way in which many audiences experience live music and offers some potential to increase access.
+The UK live music industry faces challenges to inclusivity relating to accessibility for people who are d/Deaf, disabled or neurodivergent.
+Information Communication Technologies (‘ICT’) can be deployed to augment the way in which many audiences experience live music and offer some potential to increase access.
 The general term haptics relates to the sense of touch (Brewster 2005: 2).
 Introducing touch into multimedia applications concerned with sight and sound has been described as the “next critical step” in their development (El Saddik 2007: 11).

-The LAAA project addresses: Audience perceptions of live music performances augmented with haptic ICT and pilot’s a ‘Liveness 4:0’ scale regarding ICT enhanced performances at music festivals.
-It is also intended to write up LAAA as an exemplar of research-informed KE activity for the live music sector.
+The LAAA projects addressed Audience perceptions of live music performances augmented with haptic ICT and piloted iterations of a ‘Liveness 4:0’ scale regarding ICT enhanced performances at music festivals.
+The research team also explored policy maker perceptions of the BEAT BLOCKS haptic floor and considered a performer perspective of the technology.

-The immersive experience provided by LAAA was also intended to intersect with a multitude of collaborative research inquiries underway in AMATA, particularly in relation to immersive performance, sound and the environment, health and wellbeing.
+The immersive experience provided by LAAA intersected with other collaborative research inquiries underway in AMATA, particularly in relation to immersive performance, sound and the environment, health and wellbeing.

 Project context